mealoise/Surprise_Map_Recreation/public/a_surprise_map_study/assets/help.md

 We will ask you to use this map to give feedback on the task, based on where we can focus our marketing efforts in order to improve sales.

-For a hands-on walk-through click the Start Training button.
-To go back to the experiment, tap outside of the help box.
+**For a hands-on walk-through, return to the experiment and click the Tutorial icon above the map.** To go back to the experiment, tap outside of the help box.

-<button onclick="startTour()">Start Tour</button>